joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6814705/2025/11/19/zach-hymans-oilers-return/

 **The state of NASCAR's Next Gen car: As big teams dominate, is there any hope for the rest?**\
 `NASCAR is exploring ways to boost parity, but it's tough.
-"We want to do that in a really smart way," league president Steve O'Donnell says.`\
+"We want to do that in a really smart way," league president Steve O'Donnell said.`\
 https://nytimes.com/athletic/6817596/2025/11/19/nascar-next-gen-car-hendrick-gibbs-penske-dominance/

 **Madrid's Militao expected to miss around two weeks with adductor injury**\